Can a Philadelphia PA Getaway Make American History Entertaining? And Pleasurable? Absolutely!

 The National Liberty Museum is a quirky little gem dedicated to the idea of Freedom and its definition.
 Though you’ll be captivated by beautiful Chihuly glass art, there is one compelling reason to visit.

 In a soaring glass structure, four floors of exhibits illustrate the past and present of Jewish life in the US, famous Jewish Americans (like Emma Lazarus, who wrote the inscription for the base of the Statue of Liberty) and current communities.
 Though the museum has become a touchstone for Jewish people worldwide, it draws many non-Jews, as well.
-Closed temporarily.
-Check website for opening date.
+Check website for hours, free.

 TOUR: Faith and Liberty Discovery Center